6 Things You Need To Know About Marketing Management (+ 5 Templates)

 Writing it down feels safe, but the problem with feeling safe is it becomes the goal.
 The marketing plan in and of itself is the goal, not the "actual" results.

 All you need to start are the three constraints:

-- One Metric that Matters: The first constraint is laser beam focus on the one metric that will accelerate your business.
-(Website visitors in the example above.)
+- One Metric that Matters: The first constraint is laser-beam focus on the one metric that will accelerate your business, like website visitors in the example above.

 - Goal: The second constraint is specificity.
-Be dead-set on the driver that influenced your 1MTM.
-(Obtaining 500 leads/month in our earlier example.)
+Be dead-set on the driver that influenced your 1MTM, like obtaining 500 leads/month in our earlier example.

 Lesson 5: Embrace Failure